-544722 dated June 4, 1991, modifies 543963 dated Sep.
+544722 dated June 4, 1991; modifies 543963 dated Sep.
 11, 1987.

-Anti-dumping duties forming part of a C.I.F. duty-paid price, provided they are identified separately from the price actually paid or payable, constitute Customs duties and other federal taxes and should not be included in the transaction value of imported merchandise determined under section 402(b) of the TAA.
-545304 dated Jan.
-4, 1994.
+Antidumping duties forming part of a C.I.F. duty-paid price, provided they are identified separately from the price actually paid or payable, constitute Customs duties and other federal taxes and should not be included in the transaction value of imported merchandise determined under section 402(b) of the TAA.

 The terms of sale indicated on the invoice are "Free Delivered Duty Paid" to the U.S. purchaser of imported merchandise.
 The seller fulfills its obligation to deliver when the goods have been made available at the named place in the country of importation.
 The actual charges incurred for international freight and insurance are listed on the invoice and should be deducted from the price actually paid or payable.
-In addition, the U.S. duties are also to be deducted, since the terms of sale include the U.S. duties.
+In addition, the U.S. duties are also to be deducted, because the terms of sale include the U.S. duties.
 546037 dated Jan.
 31, 1996.

-The transaction value of imported merchandise does not include any cost incurred for Customs duties of the imported merchandise that are identified separately from the price actually paid or payable.
+The transaction value of imported merchandise does not include any cost incurred for Customs duties associated with the imported merchandise, if such duties are identified separately from the price actually paid or payable.
 The actual U.S. duties, not the estimated duties, are excluded from the price actually paid or payable.
-546111 dated Mar.
-1, 1996.